wvteijlingen/localeasy/README.md

 ## Sheet configuration

 For Localeasy to access your sheet, you need to configure some permissions first.
-There are two ways to do this.
-Using a public link is recommended because it is the simplest possible setup.

-**Using a public read only link (recommended)**

-Create a public link that is viewable by everyone.
-Localeasy will use this link to download translations.
-This is the easiest way and does not require any further authentication.
-To use this, create a public link for your sheet and set the `authentication` field in `localeasy.json` to `public`.

-**Using OAuth**
+The easiest way is to create a public read-only link, and paste it in the `sheet` parameter in your `localeasy.json` config.

-If you don't want to use a public link for your sheet, you can give access to individual users via OAuth.
-This is more complex, and requires you to configure a project in the Google Cloud Platform console.
+> If you don't want to use a public link for your sheet, you can give access to individual users via OAuth.
 See [Advanced/User authentication through OAuth](#user-authentication-through-oauth).

 ### Column layout